 Second, if your tax bill is quite large, consider an IRS installment agreement.
 You’ll have more than 120 days to pay your tax debt, but you’ll also have to pay application fees for this repayment plan.

-There are a couple other key requirements.
+There are a couple of other key requirements.
 You have to file your taxes first.
 Also, you’ll be held liable to the payment arrangement you’ve agreed to.
-If you don’t uphold the payment agreement, the IRS may file a federal tax lien against your home or properties.
+If you don’t uphold the payment agreement, the IRS may file a federal tax lien against your home or property.